What is SEO for Speech Therapists?

 Optimize Your Images

 Images can greatly enhance the user experience on your website.
 But, photos can also slow down your site’s load time if they are too large or not optimized.
-Best practice for SEO is to make sure to compress your images before uploading them to your website.
+The best practice for SEO is to make sure to compress your images before uploading them to your website.
 I also always recommend that you add alt text that includes your target keywords to improve your photos after loading them.
 This is great for accessibility AND SEO.

 Lastly, keep in mind that it’s important to be inclusive in photos on your website.
 Make sure your photos represent the clients you serve.
 If you often work with clients who have specific needs, that should be an important consideration when you’re placing photos on your site.
 Clients want to see that you work with people who look like them, use communication devices like they do, etc. If you frequently work with clients with hearing loss, use some photos of kids with cochlear implants.
 If you work with kids who have down syndrome find photos of kids with down syndrome.
 You likely teach clients to use communication devices, so find some photos of those.